atomvm/AtomVM/doc/src/getting-started-guide.md

 You will also find the sha256 hash for this file, which you should verify using the `sha256sum` command on your local operating system.

 > Note.
 Alpha and Beta images may be unstable and may result in unpredictable behavior.
+You can help solve these bugs by opening a detailed [issue on GitHub](https://github.com/atomvm/AtomVM/issues), if you encounter such problems.

-Finally, use the `esptool.py` command to flash the image to the start address `0x1000` on the ESP32.
+Finally, use the `esptool.py` command to flash the image to the bootloader start address `0x1000` on the ESP32.
 E.g.,

     shell$ esptool.py \
         --chip auto \